 Transfer of Voter Registration

-Transfer of voter registration refers to moving an elector’s registration from one polling division to another, whether within the same constituency or in another constituency.
+Transfer of voter registration refers to the moving of an elector’s registration from one polling division to another, whether within the same constituency or in another constituency.

 The transfer process is simple.
-It requires that the elector visits the Electoral Office of Jamaica (EOJ) constituency office and apply for a transfer of registration.
-This can be done either at the office in the constituency in which the elector currently resides or the one from which he/she has moved.
+It requires that the elector visits the Electoral Office of Jamaica (EOJ) constituency office where they currently live and apply for a transfer of registration.

 Timeline for transfers

 After applying for the transfer, there is a three (3) month waiting period before processing takes place.
-Then, a team from the Electoral Office, accompanied by scrutineers representing the political parties, visits the residence to verify the new address.
+A team from the Electoral Office, accompanied by scrutineers representing the political parties, then visits the elector’s residence to verify the new address.

 After successful processing, the elector’s name will then be published on the voters’ list in the new polling division.

-There is a cut-off period for applying for a transfer of registration as follows:
+There is a cut-off period for applying for a transfer of registration.
+It is as follows: